munshkr/temposyncd/DESIGN.md

   them could be elected as the Tempo Leader.
 * It should allow any machine to enter or exit the *stage* at any given time while clock is running, and keep everyone in sync.
+* Users should be able to quantize tempo or transport changes (i.e. change tempo at the next beat).

 ## Short description